muhammadmueenarif/ChatGPT-and-React---AI-Chatbot-Revolution/readme.txt

-Now remove some code. app.css. ap.test.js used for testing. logo and report web vitals file. setuptest.js also remove. remove code in app.js. don't delete app.js file. also remove where these all things were impoted otherwise error.
+Now remove some code. app.css. ap.test.js used for testing. logo and report web vitals file. setuptest.js also remove. remove code in app.js. don't delete app.js file. also remove where these all things were impoted otherwise error. we can go in package.json and find how many npm package dependencies we installed.